 There are specific California driving rules for 16 year olds to follow for a period after receiving a license.
 There aren’t many California driving rules for 16 year olds but there are a few.
 One of the most important rules revolves around timing.
 Teens may not drive between the hours of 11 pm and 5 am during the first year.
 However, there are exceptions to this rule.
 Teens can drive between those hours for work.
 The employer must also provide the teen with a written note.

 Teen drivers are more susceptible to distraction from passengers in their vehicle.
-Since distractions are dangerous to driving, teens may not drive with passengers under the age of 20 years old for the first 12 months.
-There are exceptions to this rule as well.
+Distractions are dangerous for drivers, especially new ones.
+Passengers can cause a lot of distraction for the driver.
+Teens may not drive with passengers under the age of 20 years old for the first 12 months.
+Some of the California driving laws for 18 year olds have exceptions.
 If one of the passengers is over the age of 25, they may have other passengers under the age of 20.
-Also, if there is a medical necessity teens may drive other passengers.
+Also, teens may drive other passengers if it is a medical necessity.

 Driving is a privilege, not a right.
 But it is almost a necessity in some parts of California.
 Some exceptions make it so that teens may break the rules as long as there’s a valid reason in the eyes of the law.
 Medical emergencies are a valid reason but there are more.
 If a job requires it and teens have a signed statement, they can drive past curfew.
 A signed statement is also needed if driving after curfew is needed for schooling and the statement must be signed by the principal or dean.
 Another exception is if a passenger is a family member, teens may drive with someone under the age of 20 if they have a signed note from their parents or guardians.
 If a teen is emancipated the rules don’t apply but there must be a California Insurance Proof Certificate provided to the DMV.